python/cpython/Doc/library/asyncio-eventloop.rst

 .. coroutinemethod:: loop.sock_recv_into(sock, buf)

-   Receive data into a buffer.
+   Receive data from *sock* into the *buf* buffer.
 Modeled after the blocking :meth:`socket.recv_into() <socket.socket.recv_into>` method.

    Return the number of bytes written to the buffer.

-   The socket *sock* must be non-blocking.
+   *sock* must be a non-blocking socket.

    .. versionadded:: 3.7

 .. coroutinemethod:: loop.sock_sendall(sock, data)

-   Send data to the socket.
+   Send *data* to the *sock* socket.
 Asynchronous version of :meth:`socket.sendall() <socket.socket.sendall>`.

-   This method continues to send data from *data* to the socket until either all data in *data* has been sent or an error occurs.  ``None`` is returned on success.
+   This method continues to send to the socket until either all data in *data* has been sent or an error occurs.  ``None`` is returned on success.
 On error, an exception is raised.
 Additionally, there is no way to determine how much data, if any, was successfully processed by the receiving end of the connection.

-   The socket *sock* must be non-blocking.
+   *sock* must be a non-blocking socket.

    .. versionchanged:: 3.7
       Even though the method was always documented as a coroutine